-Łukasz is the author of ‘Airborne’, a short story featured in The Selkie’s anthology, Transformation.
-Transformation is a collection of fiction, nonfiction, and poetry that is either by writers from underrepresented/marginalised backgrounds, or representative of these groups.
-You can read the anthology for free here or by following the links at the bottom of this page.
+Łukasz Drobnik is the author of ‘Airborne’, a short story featured in The Selkie’s anthology, States of Transformation.
+States of Transformation is a collection of fiction, nonfiction, and poetry that is either by writers from underrepresented/marginalised backgrounds, or representative of these groups.

 Robin Brown (RB): What does the word ‘transformation’ mean to you?
 How did you approach this theme in your work?

 Łukasz Drobnik (LD): Transformation is perhaps one of the most basic characteristics of the universe.
 It’s quite possible, though I would need a physicist to confirm it, that when a person dies, his or her body contains just a fraction of the same atoms they were born with.
 And all those atoms were once deep inside stars.
 It’s always interesting to look at your life and see how things have changed: who you used to be five, ten, twenty years ago; what was important to you then; who was around you.
 It’s even more interesting to look at things that haven’t changed that much, which in a universe governed by the merciless second law of thermodynamics is a miracle in itself.
 This is the main theme of ‘Airborne’.
 It’s a story about two people who stay together even though everything around them changes — and even though they themselves change.
 They need to go through crisis after crisis, each time forced to renegotiate their relationship, but in the end, they decide it’s something worth making a constant in their ever-changing lives.

 It’s a story about two people who stay together even though everything around them changes.

 RB: How important is it to have dedicated space for your work?
 Why are platforms such as these important for writers?